Coder-RD/Java_Challenge/README.md

 This demonstrates how a factory can centralize object creation and work with different implementations through a common interface.

-## 🎯 What I Learned

-Through this challenge, I learned:

-- How the Factory Pattern works in Java.
-- How a factory class can create different objects.
-- How interfaces can provide a common return type.
-- How `Pizza` and `Cake` can be handled through the `Food` interface.
-- How object creation can be controlled using a factory method.
-- How conditional statements can determine which object should be created.
-- How polymorphism allows different objects to be returned through the same interface type.
-- How the Factory Pattern supports cleaner and more flexible object creation.

 ---

 # 📌 Day 51 – Prime Checker